Shopify SEO & AI Search Checklist: 30 Fixes for Organic + AI Traffic in 2026

 If you’ve never done a Shopify SEO audit:

 Most stores see organic traffic move within 30-60 days of finishing this checklist.
+AI referral traffic compounds more slowly — expect to see it meaningfully in 60-90 days as models re-index your content.

 A short summary